Our Strategic Vision

 - Basic Needs – Increase in the number of families needing safety net services.

-Moving the needle on these issues takes a new approach to problem-solving.
-That’s why United Way began transitioning to a collective impact model of work last year.
+To move the needle on these issues, our United Way changed its approach to solving community problems.
+In 2016, we adopted a collective impact model of work.
 Collective impact requires that everyone work together in partnership to find new and innovative ways to address the most pressing needs in our community.